psiz-org/psiz/docs/src/datasets/datasets.rst

 Pre-formatted Datasets
 ----------------------
-Datasets can be loaded as pre-formatted TensorFlow Datasets using the `psiz-datasets Python package <https://github.com/psiz-org/psiz-datasets>`_, which can be installed via `pip install psiz-datasets`.
+Datasets can be loaded as pre-formatted TensorFlow Datasets using the `psiz-datasets Python package <https://github.com/psiz-org/psiz-datasets>`_, which can be installed via :code:`pip install psiz-datasets`.
 See the `psiz-datasets README <https://github.com/psiz-org/psiz/blob/main/README.md>`_ for additional package information.
 See the sections below for instructions on loading specific datasets.

 Naming Convention
 -----------------